Do Large Language Models Grasp The Grammar? Evidence from Grammar-Book-Guided Probing in Luxembourgish: Results

 \subsection{Statistical Analysis}

-We conducted Spearman and Pearson correlation analyses on the performance of four the grammatical comprehension test tasks as well as on translation performance, and the results are illustrated in Figure \ref{fig:heatmap}.
+We conducted Spearman and Pearson correlation analyses on the performance of the four grammatical comprehension test tasks as well as on translation performance, and the results are illustrated in Figure \ref{fig:heatmap}.
 It can be observed that Tasks 1, 2, and 3 exhibit very strong correlations, primarily reflecting the ability to identify grammatical structures and their corresponding sentences.
 However, these three tasks show relatively low correlations with Task 4, which involves identifying sentences with correct grammatical usage.
 As a result, there is a weak positive correlation between performance on grammatical comprehension tasks and translation performance; however, it is insufficient to conclude that strong translation implies grammatical understanding.

-In addition, we included the relatively smaller \texttt{Unbabel/wmt22-cometkiwi-da} (Big size) model as a supplementary evaluation to the \texttt{Unbabel/wmt23-cometkiwi-da-xl} (Small size) model.
+In addition, we included the relatively smaller \texttt{Unbabel/wmt22-cometkiwi-da} (Small size) model as a supplementary evaluation to the \texttt{Unbabel/wmt23-cometkiwi-da-xl} (Big size) model.
 We found that the larger model shows higher correlations with spBLEU and ChrF++, while the smaller model’s evaluation scores are less stable.
 This finding led us to adopt \texttt{Unbabel/wmt22-cometkiwi-da} as our primary evaluation metric.

 \textbf{Weak Correlated} This correlation analysis indicates that a model’s grammatical understanding and its translation performance are only weakly correlated.
 A model with strong translation performance does not necessarily have strong grammatical comprehension.
 More in general, we provide a statistical experiment–based analysis verifying that machine translation tends to resemble linguistic imitation rather than genuine understanding.
 Furthermore, we also observed that the performance trend of the minimal pair grammatical tests differs from that of other performance evaluations, suggesting that it merits deeper investigation.
 Finally, the smaller cometkiwi model exhibits greater instability in translation results.
 Thus, we recommend using comparatively larger models to achieve more consistent and reliable evaluation results.